 Let me make one thing clear: the above is not intended to ridicule the content of this book.
 It is meant to ridicule the choice of ebook as a format for a book that is clearly targeting those who unfamiliar with ereaders.
 Surely a traditional paper book to guide them through the process would have been more appropriate.

 After all, what on earth is the use of an ebook telling you how to reset your ereader “if all else fails”?
 If all else is failing and you need to reset when your ereader has frozen, YOU WON’T BE ABLE TO READ THE EBOOK ON YOUR EREADER TO FIND OUT HOW TO RESET IT.
 I suppose the only option is to read right up to that point with a view to commiting that section to memory, all the while praying your ereader doesn’t freeze.

 I think we can all agree, a paper book is the only sensible format for this particular title.

 Do you love books – print or electronic?
-Join my reading group!
+Join my street team!